digidem/mapeo-core-docs/client-docs/README.md

 ### `client.invite`

 Namespace for managing project invites.
-Has an `EventEmitter`-like interface that can emit and subscribe to events.
+Provides an event emitter-like interface so it can emit and subscribe to events.

 #### `invite.accept`